Document

 d.
 Public Company

 As such, there is no legal rule that a ‘company’ must be formed to start a business.
 Incorporating a company has its own pros and cons.
 Forming a company increases compliance work.
-If your business is growing rapidly and becomes unmanageable, it helps to separate it into a separate legal entity which will have its own PAN and will file a separate tax return.
+If your business is growing rapidly and becomes unmanageable, it is helpful if you keep it into a separate legal entity which will have its own PAN and will file a separate tax return.
 Else you may choose to carry on your business as a sole proprietor.

 Maintaining Books of Accounts